Clamping Forks for Ø1/2" Post Holders and Ø1" Pedestal Posts

 Features

-Thorlabs offers clamping forks to secure our pedestal-style Ø1/2" post holders, Ø1" post holdersØ1" pedestal postsØ12 mm pedestal posts, or Mini-Series post holders to breadboards and optical tables.
+Thorlabs offers clamping forks to secure our pedestal-style Ø1/2" post holders, Ø1" post holders, Ø1" pedestal posts, Ø12 mm pedestal posts, or Mini-Series post holders to breadboards and optical tables.
 With slots ranging from 0.40" to 2.12" (10.2 mm to 53.8 mm) in length, each fork can swivel around the pedestal-style post holder or post to access the most convenient mounting holes on the optical table or breadboard.
-Thorlabs also manufactures Polaris® Non-Bridging Clamping Arms for Ø1" or Ø25 mm posts, which provide high holding force with minimal torque.
+Thorlabs also manufactures Non-Bridging Clamping Arms for Ø1" or Ø25 mm posts, which provide high holding force with minimal torque.

-Our base adapters thread onto the bottom of our standard Ø1/2" post holders, Ø1" post extensions, or Ø1.5" posts to convert them into pedestal-style posts.
+Our base adapters feature either threaded mounting holes (for use with a setscrew) or studs that thread directly onto our Ø1/2" post holders, Ø1" post extensions, or Ø1.5" posts to convert them into pedestal-style posts.
 The clamping forks can then be used to hold the posts or post holders in place by clamping over the base adapter.

 An alternative method for securing Ø1" and Ø1.5" pedestal posts is a pair of CL8 table clamps.
 These compact pieces are part of our larger selection of table clamps and allow users to secure posts to breadboards and tables with limited space.